The Cat in the Hat (2026 film)

-The Cat in the Hat is an upcoming American animated fantasy comedy film based on the 1957 children's book of the same name by Dr. Seuss.
-Produced by Warner Bros.
-Pictures Animation, Dr. Seuss Enterprises, and A Stern Talking To, the film is written and directed by Alessandro Carloni and Erica Rivinoja (in Rivinoja's feature directorial debut).
-It is the second feature-length adaptation of the book following the 2003 live-action film.
-The film stars Bill Hader in the title role, alongside the voices of Xochitl Gomez, Matt Berry, Quinta Brunson, Paula Pell, Tiago Martinez, Giancarlo Esposito, America Ferrera, Bowen Yang, and Tituss Burgess.
+The Cat in the Hat is an upcoming American animated fantasy comedy film loosely based on the 1957 children's book by Dr. Seuss.
+Written and directed by Alessandro Carloni and Erica Rivinoja, it is the second feature-length adaptation of the book following the 2003 live-action film.
+Bill Hader stars as the voice of the titular character, alongside Matt Berry, Quinta Brunson, Xochitl Gomez, Giancarlo Esposito, and America Ferrera.

 An animated adaptation of The Cat in the Hat was originally announced by Illumination Entertainment in 2012, following the commercial success of The Lorax, with Rob Lieber set to write the script, but the film never came to fruition.
 Warner Bros. picked up the rights to the book in January 2018.
 Rivinoja and Art Hernandez were hired to direct in October 2020 before the latter was replaced by Carloni in June 2023.
 Most of the cast was announced in March 2024, with DNEG providing animation.
+Additional casting took place in June 2025.
 The Cat in the Hat is scheduled to be theatrically released in the United States on November 6, 2026, by Warner Bros.
 Pictures.

 Premise

-Meet the Cat in the Hat you don't know!
-In the wonderfully whimsical tradition of Dr. Seuss, The Cat in the Hat comes to the big screen in his animated theatrical feature film debut, an all-new, epic adventure with an edge, where mischief, magic and mayhem reign supreme.

-Doing what he does best, the Cat—voiced by Bill Hader—spreads joy to kids in his hilarious, signature and singularly irreverent way, transporting them and audiences on a fantastical journey through a world they’ve never seen before.

-In the film, our hero takes on his toughest assignment yet for the I.I.I.I.
-(Institute for the Institution of Imagination and Inspiration, LLC): to cheer Gabby and Sebastian, a pair of siblings struggling with their move to a new town.
-Known for taking things too far, this could be this agent of chaos's last chance to prove himself...or lose his magical hat!
+As his last chance to prove himself to his incredibly exasperated boss, and to keep the stripes on his hat, the Cat in the Hat is given his toughest assignment as an agent of the I.I.I.I.
+(Institute for the Institution of Imagination and Inspiration, LLC): to cheer up siblings Gabby and Sebastian, who are struggling with their move to a new town.